 - 69% report other types of discrimination, including exclusion and rumours

 - 80% of respondents experienced the reported abuse at school.

 LGBTI people have the highest rates of suicide and attempted suicide of any population in Australia.

 Suicide attempt rates are six times higher for same sex attracted young people than their heterosexual peers.
 The average age of a first suicide attempt is 16 years - often when they have come out to themselves but have not told anybody else.

-LGBTI young people at schools where protective policies are in place are more likely to feel safe compared with those in schools without similar policies (75 per cent compared with 45 per cent).
-They are almost 50 per cent less likely to be physically abused at school, less likely to suffer other forms of homophobic abuse, less likely to self-harm and less likely to attempt suicide.
+LGBTI young people at schools where protective policies are in place are more likely to feel safe compared with those in schools without similar policies (75% compared with 45%).
+They are almost 50% less likely to be physically abused at school, less likely to suffer other forms of homophobic abuse, less likely to self-harm and less likely to attempt suicide.

 How does Safe Schools work?